orlawalsh/candle-queen/README.md

 ### [WAVE](https://wave.webaim.org/)

 WAVE was also used for testing to ensure the site is adhearing to accessibility guidelines.
+All tests came back with no errors to report.

 ### [Lighthouse](https://developers.google.com/web/tools/lighthouse)
 ![Lighthouse Results](https://github.com/orlawalsh/candle-queen/blob/master/assets/images/lighthouse-results.png)